 Now, let’s beef that up.
-What if we add to the same query another criteria that excludes all workstations where the Deployment ID for 7-Zip is successful?
+What if we add to the same query another criteria that exclude all workstations where the Deployment ID for 7-Zip is successful?
 When we create the collection/deployment we will be targeting all workstations.
-As the workstations install the software and return a success code to their management point, this query will rerun itself and should yield less and less objects.
+As the workstations install the software and return a success code to their management point, this query will rerun itself and should yield fewer and fewer objects.

 Caveat for your deployments